c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: All right.
 What about the lack of surge capacity?

-**Professor David Heymann**: The lack of surge capacity, after the influenza pandemic there was an increase in hospital respirators, as far as I understand, and there had been practice in activities related to influenza, but they were just not activities that were with the current pandemic, and I'm not sure whether or not -- I can't say whether or not they included what might happen if capacity in hospitals was overwhelmed, although the UK responded rapidly with its units that they did set up.
+**Professor David Heymann**: The lack of surge capacity, after the influenza pandemic there was an increase in hospital :outline:`respirators`, as far as I understand, and there had been practice in activities related to influenza, but they were just not activities that were with the current pandemic, and I'm not sure whether or not -- I can't say whether or not they included what might happen if capacity in hospitals was overwhelmed, although the UK responded rapidly with its units that they did set up.

 **Counsel Inquiry**: All right.